-- (1) Subject to this section, a local government may impose on any rateable land in its district a minimum payment which is greater than the general rate which would otherwise be payable on that land. - (2) A minimum payment is to be a general minimum but, subject to subsection (3), a lesser minimum may be imposed in respect of any portion of the district.
+- (1) Subject to this section, a local government may impose on any rateable land in its district a minimum payment which is greater than the general rate which would otherwise be payable on that land - (2) A minimum payment is to be a general minimum but, subject to subsection (3), a lesser minimum may be imposed in respect of any portion of the district. - (3) In applying subsection (2) the local government is to ensure the general minimum is imposed on not less than - (a) the number of separately rated properties in the district; or - (b) the number of properties in each category referred to in subsection (6),

-- (3) In applying subsection (2) the local government is to ensure the general minimum is imposed on not less than - - (a) 50% of the total number of separately rated properties in the district; or - (b) 50% of the number of properties in each category referred to in subsection (6), on which a minimum payment is imposed. - (4) A minimum payment is not to be imposed on more than the prescribed percentage of - (a) the number of separately rated properties in the district; or - (b) the number of properties in each category referred to in subsection (6), unless the general minimum does not exceed the prescribed amount. - (5) If a local government imposes a differential general rate on any land on the basis that the land is vacant land it may, with the approval of the Minister, impose a minimum payment in a manner that does not comply with subsections (2), (3) and (4) for that land. - (6) For the purposes of this section a minimum payment is to be applied separately, in accordance with the principles set forth in subsections (2), (3) and (4) in respect of each of the following categories - - (a) to land rated on gross rental value; and - (b) to land rated on unimproved value; and - (c) to each differential rating category where a differential general rate is imposed.
+A minimum payment is not to be imposed on more than the prescribed percentage of-

+- (a) the number of separately rated properties in the district; or - (b) the number of properties in each category referred to in subsection (6), unless the general minimum does not exceed the prescribed amount. - (4) If a local government imposes a differential general rate on any land on the basis that the land is vacant land it may, with the approval of the Minister, impose a minimum payment in a manner that does not comply with subsections (2), (3) and (4) for that land. - (5) For the purposes of this section a minimum payment is to be applied separately, in accordance with the principles set forth in subsections (2), (3) and (4) in respect of each of the following categories - - (a) to land rated on gross rental value; and - (b) to land rated on unimproved value; and - (c) to each differential rating category where a differential general rate is imposed.